 Boulder Main Campus students are required to pay confirmation deposits.
 Faculty and staff who are enrolled in classes and foreign exchange students are not required to pay deposits.

 Usually confirmation deposits must be paid prior to enrollment but it isn’t always possible to implement this requirement.
 For example, enrolling international students often do not have U.S. bank accounts so they cannot pay confirmation deposits with required U.S. dollars prior to registering.
 Their deposits are temporarily deferred.

 The student confirms his/her intent to enroll by paying a $200 deposit to the Office of Admissions or by paying a deposit electronically via their student account.

-Releases are triggered when students end their relationship with the university by withdrawing, being in the Time Out Program, or graduating.
+Releases are triggered when students end their relationship with the university by withdrawing, taking a leave of absence, or graduating.

-When continuing students formally withdraw, depending on the individual circumstance, the confirmation deposit will be released at the next census date or released manually by the Bursar’s Office.
-The deposit is applied against outstanding charges and any remaining credit is refunded during monthly cycle processing.
+When continuing students formally withdraw, depending on the individual circumstance, the confirmation deposit will be released at the next census date or released manually by the Bursar’s Office in special circumstances.
+The deposit is applied against outstanding charges and any remaining credit is refunded during monthly processing.

 Generally speaking, deposits are released after census for students going on a leave of absence.